kushidesign/kushi/README.md

 <br>

 ### CSS Value Lists
-Sometimes multiple css values are seperated by commas to indicate they are ordered, or that there are ordered alternatives.
+In css, sometimes multiple values are seperated by commas to indicate they are ordered, or that there are ordered alternatives.
 With Kushi, you can write them like this:
 ```Clojure
 (sx :ff--FiraCodeRegular|Consolas|monospace)
 ```